Last Updated on August 19, 2021 by Mark Ursell

 The Strength Exit

 There are many other ways to exit the market on strength.
-In this article I am going to compare profit targets with what I am calling the Strength Exit.
+I am going to compare profit targets with what I am calling the Strength Exit.

 This exits after the market moves a set number of bars in the direction of the trade.
 Each bar must close a minimum percentage higher (or lower for short trades).